 This is the link to an outline of the seminar material Seminar Outline.

 Please take a minute and register so I'll know how many folks to expect.
 Plus, the registry has 6 multiple choice, injury related questions that will help me be certain I cover the most prevalent ones the participants have.
-Running Injuries Avoidance Seminar Registry

 I will be emailing everyone listed in the signup registry when the sessions will be held.
-Generally, they will be immediately following a Saturday scheduled 5 mile run and either Tuesday or Thursday evening at 7pm.

 Be prepared to take notes.
-Also, bring a bag breakfast for Saturday if you like.

 Alan Rider RRCA Certified Coach